sergemazille/reveal-basis/README.md

 Reveal Basis is a 'no dependencies' UI Kit which provides a set of tools to ease the front end developer job.

+It aims to help with DOM elements that have to be shown/hidden like spinner, modals, notifications, etc.

 ## Installation

 ### Regular `<script>` tag